monk-ee/SplunkAppforAWSBilling/README.md

 ## Cost Models
 The application supports the straight Cost model as well as the Blended/Unblended Cost Model.
 Dashboards for both are provided; use the one that suits your billing settings.

+## Keep in mind that blended rates apply only to Consolidated Billing customers.

+### Blended and Unblended Rates:

+The detailed billing report enables customers to perform detailed cost analyses on their usage.
+AWS meters usage in hourly increments; for each product resource in use, a rate is applied for operations performed by usage type in that hour, with each operation comprising a line item.
+The detailed billing report shows both blended and unblended rates for each line item.
+An unblended rate is the cost per hour for a product, usage type, and the operation performed.
+A blended rate is an average rate calculated for identical instance usage in an Availability Zone for members of a Consolidated Billing family.

+### A Quiet Word about the detailed Billing Reports eg Why no Cost field?
+If you have a single AWS account and you don't use Consolidated billing your report only contains the Rate and Cost Fields.

+eg NON-CONSOLIDATED: Your search should look like this:

+    index=aws-bill | timechart sum(Cost) as $ by ItemDescription

+If you have have multiple AWS accounts and use Consolidated billing  your report contains BlendedRate, BlendedCost, UnBlendedRate and UnBlendedCost fields BUT not the Cost and Rate fields.

+eg CONSOLIDATED: Your search should look like this:

+    index=aws-bill | timechart sum(BlendedCost) as $ by ItemDescription

+This means you need different searches and dashboards for the different billing reports eg a Consolidated OR a Single billing account report.

 ## Setup Amazon detailed billing

 v2.0 Indexes are not compatible with earlier versions of the app, you will have to rerun all your log data and flush the older indexes - the data has changed from csv items to JSON.